OOOPil/OOOPil.github.io/docs/README.md

 **Payment Type:** *Upon Completion/Upfront/Partial Upfront*

-*Depends on the task, smaller task will be cheaper...*
+*Depends on the task, smaller tasks will be cheaper...*

 ----------------